chiragbyanjankar/chiragbyanjankar.github.io/index.md

 ---

 <div align="justify">
-I am a graduate in masters in mechanical and energy engineering from University of North Texas with focus on using Vapor Phase Separator (VPS) for CO2 removal in spacecraft in deep space transit.
+I am a PhD student in mechanical and energy engineering from University of North Texas with specializing in thermal management, spacecrafy environment control systems, and AI enhanced additive manufacturing.
 I have worked as a Research Assistant in <a href="https://engineering.unt.edu/me/research/labs/tml/index.html">Thermal Management Lab</a> under the supervision of <a href="https://engineering.unt.edu/people/huseyin-bostanci.html">Dr. Huseyin Bostanci </a>.
 My research interest includes using computer vision and machine learning algorithm to be used in pragmatic approach, image/ video segmentation for large datasets.
+My research focuses on innovative spacecraft environmental control systems, particularly vortex-based humidity separation technologies for deep space missions.
+I bring a unique blend of theoretical knowledge, hands-on experimental expertise, and industry experience from my background in commercial HVAC and building systems.
 <br>
-During the Summer 2023, I was fortunate to work in AI lab at UNT with Dr. Herman Shen for AI based in-situ process monitoring and quality control for additive manufacturing.
+During the Summer 2023, I worked in AI lab at UNT with Dr. Herman Shen for AI based in-situ process monitoring and quality control for additive manufacturing.
 </div>
 <br>
  <table style="width:100%;max-width:800px;border:none;border-spacing:0px;border-collapse:separate;margin-right:auto;margin-left:auto;">